evolvingstuff/vdw2/content/posts/health-can-be-greatly-improved-by-weekly-50000-iu-of-vitamin-d-video-and-transcript.md

 │   │   inner_content: `Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month`
 │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month`
+│   │   │   full_match: `Put pills in at the beginning of the month`
-│   │   │   inner_content: `Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month`├── TextNode
+│   │   │   inner_content: `Put pills in at the beginning of the month`
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
+│   │   │   full_match: `Take allotted pills each week`
+│   │   │   inner_content: `Take allotted pills each week`
+│   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
-│   full_match: `\nSo here&#39;s just an example of a simple way of just reminding yourself.
+│   │   │   full_match: `Take all remaining pills, even those forgotten, before end of the month` │   │   │   inner_content: `Take all remaining pills, even those forgotten, before end of the month`├── TextNode │   full_match: `\nSo here&#39;s just an example of a simple way of just reminding yourself.
 Some people are into taking supplements on a daily basis which is okay.
 And vitamin D actually though, works out to be better if you take it less than daily, like once a week, once every two weeks, actually the number starts to decrease its benefits at 17 days.
 But once a week, once every two weeks is just fine.
 So one of the ways of just remembering for yourself to take the vitamin D is to start the month by putting four of them into a little bowl and then just taking &#39;em out on one day of the week.
 Sunday is a nice memorable day.
 But towards the end of the month, if you haven&#39;t taken &#39;em all out, just finish it off.\n\nThe body has learned how to accumulate and store vitamin D very nicely.
 That&#39;s how we are here right now, because otherwise, if you didn&#39;t have any storage of vitamin D you&#39;d have to be taken every day.
 And if there&#39;s a lot of rain, then you&#39;d be sick and you would die.
 But most animals have learned to take in many different nutrients and store them in their bodies.
 And we&#39;re similar to all the other animals in that respect`
 │   inner_content: `\nSo here&#39;s just an example of a simple way of just reminding yourself.
 Some people are into taking supplements on a daily basis which is okay.
 And vitamin D actually though, works out to be better if you take it less than daily, like once a week, once every two weeks, actually the number starts to decrease its benefits at 17 days.
 But once a week, once every two weeks is just fine.
 So one of the ways of just remembering for yourself to take the vitamin D is to start the month by putting four of them into a little bowl and then just taking &#39;em out on one day of the week.
 Sunday is a nice memorable day.
 But towards the end of the month, if you haven&#39;t taken &#39;em all out, just finish it off.\n\nThe body has learned how to accumulate and store vitamin D very nicely.
 That&#39;s how we are here right now, because otherwise, if you didn&#39;t have any storage of vitamin D you&#39;d have to be taken every day.
 And if there&#39;s a lot of rain, then you&#39;d be sick and you would die.
 But most animals have learned to take in many different nutrients and store them in their bodies.
 And we&#39;re similar to all the other animals in that respect`├── HorizontalRuleNode
 │   full_match: `\n---\n`